 How to Evaluate Learning in Virtual Worlds and 3D Environments

 In a recent issue of the Journal of Virtual Worlds Research, Landers and Callan examine appropriate evaluation of learning taking place in virtual worlds (VWs) and other 3D environments.
 In doing so, they develop a new model of training evaluation specific to the virtual world context, integrating several classic training evaluation models and research on trainee reactions to technology.
 The publication of this model is critical because 1) much previous research in this area does not consider the antecedents of learning in this context, leading researchers to conclude that VW-based training is ineffective in comparison to traditional training when the opposite may be true and 2) organizations/educators often implement VWs unsuccessfully and blame the VW for this failure when subtler contextual factors are likely to blame, which may help explain the virtual worlds bubble, which I discussed a few years ago.
-Consider VWs are appearing in research as viable alternatives to traditional, expensive, simulation-based training, the time for VWs may be at hand.
+Considering VWs are appearing in research as viable alternatives to traditional, expensive, simulation-based training, the time for VWs may be at hand.
 The model exploring these issues appears below.

 Though framed in terms of organizational outcomes, their model of evaluation could be equally valuable in educational settings.
 From their integration, the authors make five practical recommendations to those attempting such evaluation (from p.
 15, with citations removed):